IdealisticAI/Documentation/README.md

 > description

 ## General Access
-##### General access controls what employees, positions, or the whole company can do by default.
+##### General access controls what employees, positions or the entire company can do by default.
+For example, it can allow full access, block access entirely while hiding past information or block access while keeping past information visible to other employees.
 ### Managing the company's general access
 > description
 ### Managing a position's general access